Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

 \subsection{Recruitment}

-We recruited our participants from Prolific Academic~\cite{prolific}, a platform regularly used for advertising academic surveys~\cite{peer2017beyond}.
-We screened participants to ensure they were 18 years old or above, had taken a minimum of 50 prior surveys on the platform, had a minimum approval rate of 95\%, and fluency in English.
-We posted the survey in multiple batches at different times of the day and days of the week to ensure we were targeting a range of potential respondents.
+We recruited our participants from Prolific Academic, a platform regularly used for advertising academic surveys~\cite{peer2017beyond}.
+We chose participants both from the US and Europe\footnote{Over 90\% of the participants in Prolific (as well as 80\% of participants in Amazon Mechanical Turk, AMT~\cite{amt}, another well known crowd-sourcing platform) are from the US and Europe~\cite{prolificdemographics,difallah2018demographics,pewamtdemographic}.}.
+We screened participants to ensure they were 18 years old or above, had not taken our pilot study, had taken a minimum of 50 prior surveys on the platform, had a minimum approval rate of 95\%, fluency in English, and having a social media account currently or in the past.

+While designing our survey instrument, we aimed to minimize bias (i.e., leading or priming) and ambiguity.
+We did not screen our participants based on deletion behavior and designed our recruitment text and strategy accordingly (presented in~\cref{sec:recruitment_message}).
 We carefully avoided priming participants by not using words like ``security'' or ``privacy'' in our study.
+In the recruitment text, we used the keyword ``deletion'' only for describing a sub-part of the survey rather than a requirement.
+In fact, our reported percentages of participants who deleted posts are similar to the previous studies~\cite{mondal-2016-longitudinal-exposure,tinati2017instacan}.

+The survey was advertised as ``A study about social media usage and post deletions'' and deployed in same sized batches (i.e., 20 participants at a time) over a one-week period, at different times of the day.
+We did this to counter anomalous time dependency in our results due to the effect of events happening at a specific time~\cite{albakry2020url}.
+The average time of completion for each part of the survey was 12.5 minutes, and compensation was \$1.5 for each part (participants that completed both parts were compensated \$3).
+To gain some confidence in a fair payment, during our pilot study, we asked the participants---``How fair do you find the compensation of the survey, compared to the amount of time you took for completion?''.
+90\% of the participants responded with ``very fair'' and ``fair''.
+Furthermore, the median completion time was 22 minutes, resulting in compensation of \$8/hr, comparable to similar studies~\cite{yaqub2020effects}.

-We recruited participants into two waves.
-The average time of completion was 25 minutes and compensation was \$1.5 for each participant for each part of the survey.
-In total we obtained 205 responses (103 from US and 102 from Europe) for part one and 144 responses (93 from US and 51 from Europe) for part 2 of our survey.
+In total, we obtained 205 responses (103 from the US and 102 from Europe) for part I and 144 responses (93 from the US and 51 from Europe) for part II.